syncfusion-content/blazor-docs/blazor/common/how-to/configure-blazor-component-in-bunit-testing.md

     span.MarkupMatches("<span class=\"alert alert-info\">Count: 1</span>");
     ```

 5. Right-click on the xUnit project and select `Run Tests`.
-The test cases will be run and reports the output.
+The test cases will be run and the output will be reported.

     ![xUnit test case result](images/bunit/xunit-test-run.png)

-## Configure bUnit with NUnit Test Project
+## Configure bUnit with NUnit test project

-### Create NUnit Test Project
+### Create NUnit test project

 1. Open Visual Studio 2019 and create a new `NUnit 3 Text Project`.